 Mishap prevention relies on the exchange and enhancement of knowledge.
-As a leader, you will need to communicate about safe work methods, requirements and procedures.
+To assist with this, you will need to communicate about safe work methods, requirements and procedures.
 With any topic, it is most effective to divide your presentation into sections.
 Name the activity.
+What are the hazards?
+What are the controls?
+Implement controls.
+How do we continue to monitor whether controls are effective?
+What should we do if conditions change?